near/docs/docs/style-guide.md

 if you're using Visual Studio Code, create a new User Snippet for markdown.

-the JSON below will help you quickly generate callouts with tabbed input
+the JSON below will help you quickly generate call-outs with tabbed input

 you can read about how this works here: https://code.visualstudio.com/docs/editor/userdefinedsnippets